AndyGFX/RetroFantasyConsole/Readme.md

 # RETRO FANTASY CONSOLE ver 1.0.1

 **RELEASE 1.0.1** (comming soon)
-- *added new console comamnd 'play' - load cartridge and extract to folder end run*
+- *added new console comamnd 'play' - load cartridge and extract to folder and run game*
 - *added object GIF for capture 'retro' screen to anima ted gif image*
 - *added RFC.cfg - when exist, then use RFC.exe for run game*
      - gamefolder:[cartridgename]